MinnesotaSoundscapes.com

 home • about • soundcloud tracks >>>

-I'm often asked about the microphones I use for stereo field recording.
-A picture being worth a thousand words, these two photos might be all that's needed to satisfy your curiosity:
+I am often asked about the microphones I use for stereo field recording.
+A picture being worth a thousand words, these three photos might be all that's needed to satisfy your curiosity:

 But if not, here's the full story...